By Somali K Chakrabarti

 Designed by British architect Frederick William Stevens in the late nineteenth century, the station was built in a span of 10 years between 1878 and 1887.
 It bears a resemblance to the St Pancreas Railway Station in London.

-Till date, it is one of the busiest stations in the country, and reflects the vibrancy of the city.
+To date, it is one of the busiest stations in the country and reflects the vibrancy of the city.

 This beautiful ancient white marble mosque and tomb, built on a tiny islet located 500 meters from the coast of Worli, is visited by people of all faiths, who come to seek the blessings of the legendary saint Pir Haji Ali Shah Bukhari.
 Haji Ali dargah is a fine example of Indo Islamic architecture.